West Lincoln High School

-West Lincoln High School (WLHS) is in Lincoln County, North Carolina, outside Lincolnton, North Carolina.
-West Lincoln is a comprehensive four-year high school recognized as a School of Distinction and accredited by the Southern Association of Colleges and Schools.
-WLHS provides for student development through varied curricula, including Advanced Placement (AP) and honors courses.
-Lincoln County high schools utilize block scheduling.
+West Lincoln High School is a high school in Lincoln County, North Carolina, outside of Lincolnton.
+It is a part of the Lincoln County Schools district.
+The school provides for student development through varied curricula, including Advanced Placement (AP) and honors courses.
 Students are enrolled in four 90-minute classes each semester.
-The academic year, which begins around August 25 and ends around the second week of June, is divided equally into two semesters and four grading periods.

 Career-technical education

 Career-technical education, a priority of the Lincoln County Board of Education, is provided at the high school and the Lincoln County School of Technology.
 LCST, a unique centralized educational center, serves as an extension of the four county high schools.
 Students attend daily 90-minute classes during the 11th and 12th grades.
 Career-technical students may participate in apprenticeships, career internships, and earn college credits through articulation agreements with local institutions of higher learning.
 The Lincoln County Job-Ready System of career majors helps students relate academics to the real world and develop realistic career goals.